crunchingdata/Linear_regression_-_math_vs._machine_learning/README.md

 * dataset: 500 rows of daily revenue by temperature of a ice cream shop in a csv-file.

 ## Data cleaning
-* no cleaning done just overview was requiered, because of non null-values.
+* Just a overview was requiered, because of non null-values.
 ![](/images/scatterplot_with_pairplot.jpg)
 * asd
 ![](/images/scatterplot_with_math_linear_regression.jpg)